'The Piano' (1993) by Jane Campion

 Ultimately, the film suggests Stewart's rage was only an expression of irrational sexual jealousy, that he comes to his senses and is able to see "reason."
 In keeping with male exchange of women, he gives Ada and Flora to Baines.
 They leave the wilderness.
 On the voyage home Ada demands that her piano be thrown overboard because it is "soiled," tainted with horrible memories.
 Surrendering it she lets go of her longing to display passion through artistic expression.
 A nuclear family now, Baines, Ada, and Flora resettle and live happily-ever-after.
 Suddenly, patriarchal order is restored.
 Ada becomes a modest wife, wearing a veil over her mouth so that no one will see her lips struggling to speak words.
 Flora has no memory of trauma and is a happy child turning somersaults.
 Baines is in charge, even making Ada a new finger.

-While I think this is an entirely valid (but overly simplistic) read, I interpreted the film's epilogue differently.
+While this is an entirely valid read, I interpreted the film's epilogue differently.
 When Ada orders the men to throw her piano overboard, she's letting go of her obsession and darkness.
 It's dangerous and unhealthy, even in the 19th century, to rely solely on a piano to act as a voice and outlet for self-expression.
 If Ada continued to stay silent and let her music speak for her, how often would she be misinterpreted?
 Would she ever progress as a human being if she continued to practice complete restraint everywhere in her life aside from her music?

 Artists can't and shouldn't live in vacuums.
 The best, most affecting art exists in conjunction with and in acknowledgement of reality, at least to a certain extent.
 Without forcing herself to let go of her old method of communication, Ada would have been a static character with no hope for happiness or deep human connection.
 I didn't read the ending as "patriarchal order restored," but as progress.
 Ada's voiceover tells us,